 Throughout the year, the Treasurer and the Budget Committee are responsible for tracking the actual income and expenses, comparing them to the approved budget.
-The treasurer must present a financial statement at every meeting of the association, including a report on the year-to-date budget actuals.
-If budget actuals exceed the proposed budget for a line item, a budget amendment must be made, and approved at a general membership meeting.
+The treasurer must present a financial statement at every association meeting, including a report on the year-to-date budget actuals.
+If the budget actuals exceed the proposed budget for a line item, a budget amendment must be made and approved at a general membership meeting.